Want to go to the Maldives but don’t know where to start?

 1. How many times have you been?

-The first time I went was with 3 of my best friends for a quick getaway in 2012.
-The second was with my boyfriend (now fiancé haha) for his birthday together with two of our good friends in 2015.
-And the third time was a working collaboration with an airline in 2018.
+I first went with 3 of my best friends for a quick getaway in 2012.
+The second was with my boyfriend (now fiancé) for his birthday together with two of our good friends in 2015.
+The third time was a working collaboration with an airline in 2018.

 2. Why the Maldives?

 The Maldives has always been the ultimate beach holiday destination for me.
 Plus it’s only a short direct flight from Kuala Lumpur, where I live.

 3. Were you nervous about making the booking as a gay traveler?